yjdyamv/casual-szu-report/lib.typ

   submission-date: datetime.today(),
   features: (),
 ) = {
   // let font-family = ("Noto Serif", "Noto Serif CJK SC") let font-family = ("New Computer Modern", "Noto Serif CJK SC")

   // BUG biblioraphy file can only used relative path to
   // lib.typ if declared in lib.typ.
 While Typst do not
   // support absolute path.
-No good idea.
-If you manually
+If you manually add
-  // add biblioraphy in template file, it will be wrapped
+  // biblioraphy in template file, it will be wrapped in
-  // in table.cell (unless we add an extra test for
+  // table.cell (unless we add an extra test for
-  // biblioraphy func, but that is really ugly, and will
+  // biblioraphy func, but that is very hacky, and will
-  // birng many uncertaities).
+  // birng many uncertaities, ex. biblioraphy not in the
+  // end).
 No good idea.
   // Workaround: copy lib.typ to workdir.

   let bibliography-file = none